School job scam: ED files chargesheet before PMLA court against former minister, his 'aide' | Law-Order

 The documents attached with the chargesheet run into as many as 146,043 pages, Bhadra stated.

-The ED has said before the court that around Rs 100 crore has so far been recovered in the form of cash and assets of Mukherjee, the alleged aide of the former minister.

-It has claimed to have recovered Rs 49.80 crores in cash, jewellery, gold bars from flats owned by Mukherjee and documents of properties and companies in joint holdings.
+The ED has said that it has seized Rs 49.80 crore in cash, apart from jewellery and gold bars from flats owned by Chatterjee's alleged close aide Arpita Mukherjee, as also documents of properties.

+The court allowed ED prayer for further investigation as well as its plea to file a supplementary chargesheet at a later stage.

+Claiming that the former minister is innocent, his counsels had earlier said before the court that nothing was recovered from Chatterjee.
+The ED has alleged that Chatterjee and Mukherjee have been found to be involved in the commission of offence of money laundering by indulging in criminal conspiracy with the objective of giving jobs to ineligible candidates – names of whom were allegedly recommended by the state's School Service Commission (SSC) to the West Bengal Board of School Education.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)